 The Eskimos consider the homecoming of the whole pack at Shaktoolik as a rare phenomenon at the present time.
 Since the white whales are not plentiful anymore, none of the Eski-mos will sell muktuk to even their neighbors.
-Some people preserve cooked muktuk in a mixture of one-half water, and one-half vinegar solution with and tender.
+Some people preserve cooked muktuk in a mixture of one-half water, and one-half vinegar solution with spices and onions to flavor it.

 To prepare the muktuk the cooked pieces are sliced into one-eighth inch thick pieces.
 These are packed into a quart jar, filled with the vinegar water, sealed tightly, and stored.
 We eat it as an appetizer.
-It tastes good and tender
+It tastes good and tender.